StephanEggermont/MorphicDraw/README.md

 drawing connected figures.

-The application is build embedded in the three commonly available higher level ui frameworks in Pharo, PolyMorph, Glamour and Spec.
+The application is build embedded in the three commonly available higher level ui frameworks in Pharo, Polymorph, Glamour and Spec.

 ![Screenshot of MorphicDraw](https://github.com/StephanEggermont/MorphicDraw/blob/master/SimpleMorphicDrawWindow.png)

 ##Contents:
 - A Morphic Application with a Window
-  - Using PolyMorph
+  - Using Polymorph
   - Using Glamour
   - Using Spec
 - Shapes and PasteUpMorph